Why You Should Stop Trying to Be Productiveby Scott Jeffrey

 There are hundreds of blogs providing advice on how to increase productivity.
 And many smartphone apps claiming to help us overcome our time deficiencies.

 But productivity can and often does become another obsession for its practitioners.
-As a business performance coach, I’ve fallen into this trap many times before.
+As a high-performance business coach, I’ve fallen into this trap many times before.

 How to Approach Meaningful Productivity

 So if we’re going to seek higher productivity, it’s best to proceed from a more expansive perspective—one that honors our humanity, our total being.

 - A grander vision of our future self,